 b.
 Guaranteed Savings is an arrangement whereby the Facility Owner finances the EEP directly with a third-party entity ("Lender") in exchange for the ESCO providing a guarantee to the Facility Owner it will realize sufficient savings to cover its debt service payments to the Lender.
 If the realized savings fall short of the debt service payments, the ESCO will reimburse the Facility Owner for the shortfall.
 If the realized savings exceed debt service, the ESCO typically shares a portion of the excess, usually expressed as a % share with the amount depending on the risk taken and the extent of ongoing services provided by the ESCO.
-It should be noted that under the Guaranteed Savings approach the ESCO bears no direct contractual obligation to repay the Lender, but that the Facility Owner does.
+It should be noted that under the Guaranteed Savings approach the Facility Owner does.
 In other words, the ESCO's guarantee is not a guarantee of payment to the Lender; but is a guarantee of energy savings to the Facility Owner (see below diagram)3.